The Ultimate Guide to Grandma Camp

 One of the ways that we try to preempt unwanted behavior is to get the kids to “buy in” on all the rules and consequences.

 Setting those expectations early is a great first step.
 However, it doesn’t guarantee that there won’t be some misbehavior.
-Here are some of our best tactics to either handle the misbehavior or to proactively do what we can to prevent it:
+You will want to set up those things before or the first thing when camp starts.

 Illustrated camera